mweems/meteorApp/thingsToCheck.md

 Working on:
 1.tightening up the marketPlace view
-2.work on the media functions
-3.managePosts need edit and delete feature
+2.work on the media functions (@media, width of pages) 3.managePosts need edit and delete feature
-4.save Changes button doesn't route properly
-5.round the edges of ads
+4.save Changes button doesn't route properly for consumer 5.round the edges of ads
-6.add some text area or something to the contact page that will contact the fisherman 7.fix consumer registration page, not same as fisherman registrantion, it is justify left and not right
+6.add some text area or something to the contact page that will contact the fisherman 7.fix the radio buttons not outputing the right data

 Done: